drew-wall/cursorai/AILIST.md

 ###
-1. Create a functional component called AIList.jsx
+1. Create a file named aiData.js in the data folder

-2. Create an array of objects with the following properties: url, description, pricing, category
+2. Create an array named aiData of objects with the following properties: url, description, pricing, category

 3. Populate the array with the following values for url property
   - GO2.DESIGNRR.IO